 - Todd Spear, Vice President, Corporate Sponsorship, Portland Timbers

-Click here to see eligibility requirements and letter of inquiry guidelines for 2017.
+Click here to see eligibility requirements and proposal guidelines for 2017.
 Grant evaluation forms MUST be submitted six months after receipt of funding.

 See a full list below of the 98 inspiring nonprofits our Portland Timbers Community Fund has supported since 2011!